Alluxio/alluxio/docs/en/Running-Hive-with-Alluxio.md

 hive> alter table TABLE_NAME set location "alluxio://master_hostname:port/user/hive/warehouse";
 ```

-## change the table metadata to point back to HDFS
+## Change the table metadata to point back to HDFS

 In both cases above about changing table data location to Alluxio, you can also change the table
 location back to HDFS: